 About the Curator.

-- "I was told to describe myself as a well-dressed hipster.
-But as, alas, this isn't true, I will stick with...
-I am the new curator at the National Museum of African Art.
-My interests include both contemporary and classical African art - and to be frank, I hate the notion that there is a divide - and I have worked in both museums and universities.
-My dad once called me a youthful idealist because I believe that through learning about other cultures, ideas, and visions, we learn tolerance for one another - regardless of class, religion, country and the other great divides.
+"I was told to describe myself as a well-dressed hipster and I only wish this were true.
+Despite my lack of cool, I consider myself lucky to be the coordinating curator at the National Museum of African Art.
+My interests include both contemporary and classical African art - and to be frank, I disagree with the notion of a great separation between the two - and I have worked in both museums and universities.
+I've been called an idealist because I believe that through learning about other cultures, ideas, and visions, we learn tolerance for one another - regardless of class, religion, country and the other great divides.
 But I also just love looking at, learning about, and being with African art and African artists.
 I like art in general, but it is the diversity, complexity, and richness of the works connected to the African continent that captivate and motivate me.
-It's the only work I've ever done, and among other great rewards, it has allowed me to travel to and on a couple of occasions live in Zambia, Nigeria, South Africa, Namibia, Zimbabwe, Tanzania, and Angola."
+It's the only work I've ever done, and among other great rewards, it has allowed me to travel to and on a couple of occasions live in Zambia, Nigeria, South Africa, Namibia, Zimbabwe, Tanzania, Angola and Senegal."